abonvalle/ngx-material-themer/README.md

 - Add a tutorial/cheatsheet or lexical tab to explain how each Material component uses palettes

 - Improve the preview panel :

   - Add an error input in the preview panel
   - Expansion panel with main components for quick visualization

+- State handling in url (for sharing, saving purposes)